-- A clear tone should be developed as part of your creative and messaging strategy. - While the tone needs to resonate with the target audience of 16-24 year olds, consider that the campaign will appear in public spaces and be supported by several corporate partners.
+- A clear tone should be developed as part of your creative and messaging strategy. - will appear in public spaces and be supported by several corporate partners.
 As such, the messaging should be appropriate and not potentially offensive to any segments of the wider population.